Skip to content

 • Ambiguity: prose admits multiple valid interpretations; a type signature does not

-• Staleness: a description can diverge from the spec over time; the spec cannot diverge from itself
+• Staleness: a description can drift from the spec over time; the spec cannot diverge from itself

 • Verbosity: describing a complex API costs more tokens than pointing at the schema